orionguiffreda/prime-photometry/docs/Astrometry_Info.md

 ## Gen_astrometry.py

+This script utilizes a conda package of astrometry.net on input images, generating astrometry and creating new images with this astrometry in the header.
 Before using this script, make sure you possess the right index files (as explained in the _master.py_ documentation).
 In addition, if you cloned this repo, you'll have to change or remove '--backend-config' field from the functions.
 The directory in this field should be the same as where 'astrometry.cfg' is located.

 ### Gen_astrometry - Usage and output files